antriver/moodle-block_homework_diary/README.txt

 A homework diary for Moodle
 ===

-To Do:
+## TODO

+* Option to use group description as visible name instead of name (to show friendly names)
-	Students can enter how long it actually took them Timer for how long tasks took
+* Students can enter how long it actually took them
-	Admin staff (pastoral) view
-		By grade
-		By class (need class data)
-	Pending homework page for students
+    * Timer to use for that
-	Ability to put links to upload/submission/some resource on DragonNet in the description
+* Ability to put links to upload/submission/some resource on DragonNet in the description

-Bugs:
-	After saving edits, add homework tab is highlighted when it shouldn't be